altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 ~Martha~.*gravity*= {0,-0.5,-1}
 `
 ~She felt her gravity shift~
+'M::Why did it not get eaten?'
-*Martha fell and landed on the tree trunk.
+~Her automatic response was still on, and that thing definitely attacked her~ *Martha fell and landed on the tree trunk.
 As she knee bent the wrong way she slipped off and continued falling.
 She screamed - pain shooting through her - and clipped the wooden fence* ~She saw to her left, something else falling along with her.
-A small mass the size of a coin purse.
+A small bloody mass the size of a coin purse.
 Her jaw was burning.
 Her knee felt like it had a knife in it.
 She couldn't concentrate~